-To simply say the Crown Pavilion is your average steel shelter house with a wood roof structure does no justice to the amazing construction of this Pavilion.
+To simply say the Crown Pavilion is your average steel shelter house with a wood roof structure does no justice to the amazing construction of this pavilion.

 For decades, the buildings on the property sat rusting and rotting away.
-The Pavilion was condemned and became the local dumping ground.
-People would throw their junk inside the building so they would not have to pay to have it hauled to a legal landfill.
-Sometime around the year 2000, the property was purchased by the James F. Dicke Family.
-The Dicke family had the hotel knocked down and the property cleaned up.
-The local people were never so happy to finally see the area being cleaned up.
+The pavilion was condemned and became the local dumping ground.
+People would throw their junk inside the building to not pay to have it hauled to a legal landfill.
+Sometime around the year 2000, the James F. Dicke Family purchased the property.
+The Dicke family had the hotel knocked down, and the property cleaned up.
+The local people were never so happy to see the area being cleaned up finally.

-All and all, we feel very honored that we were selected as the contractor to complete this work for the Dicke Family and for the Village of New Bremen.
+All and all, we feel very honored that we were selected as the contractor to complete this work for the Dicke Family and the Village of New Bremen.

 H.A.
 Dorsten was presented with an Award of Merit from the Ohio Valley Associated Builders and Contractors for our performance on this project.